 - an understanding of how to look at other projects and begin to disseminate their projects and build on their ideas.

 - an understanding of some mathematics and issues that make up the coding community.

-There will be in-class assignments, weekly labs, larger projects, lectures, presentations and some critiques.
+There will be in-class assignments, weekly labs, larger projects, lectures, individual zoom check-ins and some very light critiques.
 The labs are designed to be finished outside of class time.
 You cannot learn to program if you only work on it once a week.
 You must keep working on it throughout the week.

 There will be three projects that will allow you more creative freedom.
 We will talk more about these as the semester progresses.

 There is no textbook for this class, however, Learning Processing by Daniel Shiffman is an excellent text.
 If you learn well from books I would highly recommend it.
 Daniel Shiffman also has a youtube channel called The Coding Train Just because we are using a web editor, you still need to download and backup your work.
 It's a good idea to use a thumb drive or some kind of external device to back up your projects as well.
 "I didn't back it up" is not an acceptable excuse. p>

 There will be the occasional Quiz.
 These are designed for me and you to see weather you're on the right track.
 They only count 10% of your grade in total, so doing badly is no big deal.
 I will not put a time limit on the quizzes, because I hated timed quizzes when I was a student.

 We will be using moodle for turning in assignments.
 More on this later.

 This is not a hard class if you put the work in.
 But you need to structure your life so that you are spending significant time outside of class working.
 The school says to expect 2 hours of work outside of class for each hour in class and if you do this you will be fine.